aconstlink/natus_suites/README.md

 Tests and shows how to pick objects in 3d space using natus.
 The mouse was hovered over the red circle in the window but the mouse cursor was not captured, instread the black arrow marks the hovered circle.
 ![Picking]( images/picking.jpg )
 ## 50_simple_essentials
+Tests and shows how to use the very usefull ```app_essentials```class.
+It provides many essentials like mouse, keyboard, basic camera, basic camera movement, basic UI elements, shader file loading/monitoring/reloading and much more.
 ## 51_0_post_process
 Tests and shows how to use post processing using nsl.
 The shaders are contained and loaded from within the code.
 The test renders a few rotating cubes and performs a post process using a framebuffer and an post processing shader that performs some color correction.
 ![Post0]( images/post0.jpg )